 The main uncertainties are detailed below:

-If the analytics system can be designed to handle the large volume of data (both scale and variety of data sources).
+If the analytics system and algorithms can be designed to handle the large volume of data - both scale and variety of data sources to capture more facets of people’s digital lives.

 Whether the system will be able to handle mass volume queries for different types of data.
+Will the system will be able to handle increasingly complex and nested, unstructured documents as there’s more data logged for users every year?

 Will it be possible to process large volumes of data in a timely manner in a simple interface for the company’s services to be made available for small and large businesses?